Darshan42455/Currency-Converter/README.md

 Corresponding national flags are shown beside the currency dropdowns using flagsapi.com.

-🖼️ Demo Screenshot
-(You can include a screenshot here of your app in action)

 🚀 How to Run
 Download or clone the repository.